maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 The ELF structure contains a [symbol table](https://refspecs.linuxbase.org/elf/gabi4+/ch4.symtab.html) in the `.symtab` section that holds information needed to locate and relocate a program's symbolic definitions and references.
 With that information, we're able to associate instruction addresses with subroutine names.

-The structure of the symbol table is the following:
+An entry in the symbol table has the following structure:

 ```c
 typedef struct {